-Custody, court orders, and requests for records (September 2013 School Leader Update)
+Custody, Court Orders, and Requests for Records (September 2018 School Leader Update)

-All too often, AEAs and school districts are confronted with parents or guardians who disagree about educational decisions for a student.
-With rare exception, the parties are just trying to do what is right for the child.
-For those difficult situations that occur, AEAs and school districts must consider whether a court order or decree appoints a particular person to make a child’s educational decisions.
+All too often, Area Education Agencies (AEAs) and school districts are confronted with parents or guardians who disagree about educational decisions for a student.
+Often times the parties are just trying to do what is right for the child.
+For those difficult situations that occur, AEAs and school districts must consider whether a court order or decree appoints a particular person to make a child's educational decisions.
 Here are some general legal considerations to consider:

 No Court Order.
 According to Iowa family law, in the absence of a court order, presume both parents have equal decision-making power, even if the child lives with one parent more than the other parent.